Millburn High School: Extracurricular activities

-Other clubs and activities include The MHS Peer Leader Program, Soulfege (MHS' student-led a cappella group), Squash Club, Yearbook, Art Club, Science and Tech Club, Philosophy Club, Table Tennis Club, Asian Club, Astronomy Club, Stage Crew, Drama Club, Students Against Destructive Decisions (SADD), Jewish Cultural Club, March of Dimes Club, Gay Straight Alliance and the Future Physicians and Nurses Club.
+Other clubs and activities include The MHS Peer Leader Program, Soulfege (MHS' student-led a cappella group), Squash Club, Yearbook, Art Club, Science and Tech Club, Philosophy Club, Table Tennis Club, Asian Club, Astronomy Club, Stage Crew, Drama Club, Students Against Destructive Decisions (SADD), Jewish Cultural Club, March of Dimes Club, Gay Straight Alliance and the Future Physicians, Nurses Club, and Conlang Club.
 Studio 462, the school's completely student run broadcasting network and production studio, was created by a group of students in 2013 and has continued to produce live coverage of school and sporting events as well as hosting an online network for school journalism.

 The Millburn music department has an array of co-curricular activities available for students in their classes, including Chamber Orchestra, Pit Orchestra, Chorale and Jazz Band.

 Administration

-The school's principal is William Miron.
-His core administration team includes two vice principals and the athletic director.
-Miron is himself a graduate of Millburn High School, graduating in 1974.
-While in school, he was a member of the wrestling team, and in the 1973 season, he placed number one in the state in his 157 lb. weight class.
+The school's principal was William Miron for decades.
+His core administration team included two vice principals and the athletic director.
+Miron graduated in 1974 from Millburn High School, where he was a member of the wrestling team, and placed number one in the state in 1973 in the 157 lb. weight class.